 Because if you don’t deal with what you’ve done to others…it’ll come back for you.

 What exactly comes back?
-Some clients say they’re most haunted by the times they were cruel to people who did not deserve it.
-They’ve let someone special slip away or didn’t spend enough time with them when they could.
+Some clients say they’re most haunted by the times when they were cruel to people who did not deserve it.
+They’ve let someone special slip away or didn’t spend enough time with loved ones when they could.
 These regrets appear to hurt the most.

 I often encourage clients to write down all the ways they’ve shown love or compassion to others.
-I ask them to describe these experiences throughout the years.
+I ask them to describe these experiences and memories to me.

-They are also visibly relieved when they’ve already made meaningful amends for a mistake.
+They are also visibly relieved when sharing thoughts about the times they’ve already made meaningful amends for a mistake.

 These direct, concrete actions help people feel good about themselves.
 More than the money they’ve given away.
 More than career or athletic achievements.